barbuza/dbconfig/README.md

 or with get / set functions as `NewsConfig.get_per_page()` and `NewsConfig.set_per_page(15)`

 values will be cached in `dbconfig` cache backend if configured, or in locmem by default

+files will be stored in `conf` directory under your `MEDIA_ROOT` with default storage, they will be represented as `dbconfig.ConfigFile` which has `name`, `path` and `url` properties

+model instances will be stored as pair of content type id and instance id, so you will not have serialized model instances in database or cache